Wildfire reaches town in the Canadian Rockies' largest national park as attempt to reroute it fails

-GRAND PRAIRIE, Alberta (AP) — One of two wildfires bearing down on the town of Jaspar in the Canadian Rockies' largest national park reached the community on Wednesday as a last-ditch attempt to reroute it failed.
+GRAND PRAIRIE, Alberta (AP) — One of two raging wildfires menacing the town of Jaspar in the Canadian Rockies' largest national park has roared into town and begun burning buildings.

+Park officials say the fire entered the southern edge of the community Wednesday evening, and crews are battling multiple structural fires and working to protect key infrastructure.

+Officials say forest firefighters and others without self-contained breathing apparatuses have been told to evacuate to the nearby town of Hinton, with structural firefighters staying behind.

+“At this point I can't confirm how many, locations or specific structures.
+The fire continues to burn,” he said.

+Parks Canada said firefighters are working to save “as many structures as possible and to protect critical infrastructure, including the wastewater treatment plant, communications facilities, the Trans Mountain Pipeline and others.”

-Around the same time, many first responders were ordered out of Jasper National Park for their safety.
-But firefighters stayed.
+A few hours earlier, many first responders were ordered out of Jasper National Park for their safety.

-“Firefighters remain in town combating multiple structural fires and are working to protect critical infrastructure,” Parks Canada said in a post on X.

-Two fires whipped by strong winds are bearing down on the town of Jasper, from the north and the south.
+Jasper is being menaced by fires from the north and south, and the town’s 5,000 residents -- along with 20,000 more park visitors -- fled on short notice late Monday night when the fires flared up.

+Prime Minister Justin Trudeau said they are “mobilizing every necessary resource available."
+Alberta Premier Danielle Smith said she was “heartbroken.”

 Everything that could go wrong did go wrong as fire perimeters changed minute by minute.